-In an ideal world, moving from one home to the next would happen like magic.
+In an ideal world, moving from one home in Nashville to the next would happen like magic.

 So what if you sell your home and they want to take possession right away but you can’t close on your new home for a couple of weeks?
 Don’t worry there are a couple of options, with very different price points.